|

 not going to improve my productivity.
 The effect

-was not overtly sedative, but rather calming & relaxing.
+was not overtly sedative, but rather calming, relaxing

-Subsequent tastings have reliably produced similar effects.
+Subsequent tastings have reliably produced similar

 blossoms are eaten; even a fresh flower tincture is much